llrt/language-natural/README.md

 ## Install

-Install the package language-rust in Atom (Preferences->Packages) or Atom's package manager from a shell:
+Install the package language-natural in Atom (Preferences->Packages) or Atom's package manager from a shell:

-`$ apm install language-rust`
+`$ apm install language-natural`

 ## Links